Guardiola eyeing future international job

 With success in Europe's top club competition having deserted him at Bayern Munich and so far at City, Guardiola would appear to still have unfinished business at club level.

-However, the Spaniard is keen to make the switch to the international scene when he feels a change of pace is necessary.
+However, the Spaniard - who was linked with the Brazil job in 2013 - is keen to make the switch to the international scene when he feels a change of pace is necessary.

 Speaking at the University of Liverpool: "I would like to be an international manager in a national team.
 I would like that, yes.